Sarasota is home to a unique Amish settlement

 In the immediate vicinity of Pinecraft, there are at least four Amish/PA Dutch-style restaurants, meaning that per capita, Pennsylvania Dutch and Amish-style cooking is well-represented in Sarasota.

-Troyer’s, for example, has been described as “a popular early morning hangout for Amish men with nothing but time on their hands.”
-Describing the dynamic, one observer wrote: ”The suspendered and sunburned snowbirds arrange themselves in casual geographic groupings.
+Der Dutchman (formerly known as Troyer’s Dutch Heritage), for example, has been described as “a popular early morning hangout for Amish men with nothing but time on their hands.”
+Describing the dynamic, one observer wrote: “The suspendered and sunburned snowbirds arrange themselves in casual geographic groupings.
 Holmes County, Ohio, over here.
 Elkhart County, Indiana, over there.
 Lancaster County, Pennsylvania, in the booths along the far wall” (“Amish go to Vacation in Florida”).

 Local restaurants are a place for Amish and Mennonites to kill time and chew the fat while sipping a cup of coffee or filling up on stick-to-your-ribs PA Dutch dishes.
 Dutch favorites such as fried mush, butter noodles, meatloaf, fried okra, and shoofly pie populate the menus of these cheery locales.
 Diners are certain not to leave hungry.